vsm/nlp-to-vsm/README.md

 Once we can translate NLP output to VSM, we can automatically convert the [VSM to RDF](https://github.com/vsm/vsm-to-rdf) (among others), and store it in a triplestore.

 - So next, we could also discuss how to represent SPARQL queries in VSM.
 Mapping VSM to SPARQL would make it easier to **formulate semantic queries** as well.
-This could give our biomedical experts their independent power to wield semantic technologies against Covid-19.
+This could give our biomedical experts a more independent power to wield semantic technologies against Covid-19.
 It would give them a practical tool to query deep semantic knowledge structures, extracted from literature.

 ### A necessary ambition

-It is important to realize that this project is quite ambitious and could very well become the subject of an X-year/Y-people research project.
-So we want to emphasize that our main goal – apart from some preliminary coding – is to **initiate discussions and intellectual crossovers** towards achieving these goals.
+This project is quite ambitious and may eventually become the topic of an X-people-year project.
+Therefore we want to emphasize that our main goal – apart from some preliminary coding – is to **initiate discussions and intellectual crossovers** towards achieving these goals.